p-argento/uni/PROG/Python from Book.md

 	1. accessing a list or tuple with an index out of bound
 3. `KeyError`
 	1. accessing a dictionary element with unknown key
-4. `IOError`
-	1. any error while accessing a file
-5. `FileNotFound`
-	1. opening a file that does not exist
-6. `ValueError`
+4. `ValueError`
 	1. error while casting to another value
-7. `TypeError`
+5. `TypeError`
 	1. using a value not supported by that operator
+6. `FileNotFound`
+	1. opening a file that does not exist
+7. `IOError`
+	1. any error while accessing a file
+	2. see File Handling Exceptions of `errno` module

 There are two **additional clauses** that can be used
 1. *else*